-Ethical approval (EC 15-069) for the study was obtained from the Ethics Review Committee of the Faculty of Medicine.
-University of Colombo.
+Ethical approval (EC 15-069) for the study was obtained from the Ethics Review Committee of the Faculty of Medicine, University of Colombo.
 Informed written consent was obtained from all the participants prior to the study.
-Twelve healthy volunteers (six males and six females) aged between 25 and 65 years with normal BMI (18.5-24.99 kg/m) were selected for the study.
-Inclusion criteria for the selection of participants were being non-smokers, non-alcoholics, not on any form of medication, non-pregnant or lactating, with a normal fasting blood glucose level (70 to 100 mg/dL).
+Twelve healthy volunteers (six males and six females) aged between 25 and 65 years with normal BMI ($18.5-24.99 \text{ kg/m}^2$) were selected for the study.
+Inclusion criteria for the selection of participants were being non-smokers, non-alcoholics, not on any form of medication, non-pregnant or nonlactating, with a normal fasting blood glucose level (70 to 100 mg/dL).
 Individuals with DM were excluded.
-Height and weight of the study participants were measured according to the National Health and Nutrition Examination Survey, Anthropometry Procedures Manual (NHANES, 2007).
+Height and weight of the study participants were measured according to the National Health and Nutrition Anthropometry Examination Survey, Procedures Manual (NHANES, 2007).